Waltrip High School

-Stephen Pool Waltrip High School is a public high school located at 1900 West 34th Street in Houston, Texas, United States, 77018.

-Waltrip, which serves grades 9 through 12, is a part of the Houston Independent School District.
+Stephen Pool Waltrip High School is a public high school located at 1900 West 34th Street in Houston, Texas, United States.
+It serves grades 9 through 12 and is a part of the Houston Independent School District.

-Waltrip has Houston ISD's Research and Technology magnet program.

 The school's namesake is a former principal at the defunct Houston Heights High School, who transferred to Reagan High School (now renamed Heights High School) after that school replaced the original Houston Heights High.